 Maintenance Margin Thresholds

-Maintenance margin thresholds are the minimum equity levels required to keep a position open.
-If a trader's account balance drops below this percentage of the position's notional value, the liquidation process is triggered.
+Maintenance margin thresholds are the minimum levels of collateral required to keep a derivative position open.
+If the value of the collateral falls below this threshold, the protocol triggers a liquidation event to protect itself from losses.

 Tolerance Thresholds